streamduck-org/elgato-streamdeck/README.md

 - [x] Convenient to use API for looking up devices, connecting to them and interacting with them
 - [x] Reading buttons with async

 ## Supported Devices
-Support of the devices is the same as from libraries above, I personally tested Original v2 and Plus.
-I'll just keep updating this library to match upstream libraries.

-But as it stands, this library should support following devices:
+As it stands, this library should support the following devices:
 - Stream Deck Original
 - Stream Deck Original V2
 - Stream Deck XL